 You will be asked to send all travel confirmation emails to the ESC Coordinator once you have bought them.
 This is so we have an electronic copy of your travel.
-We will also ask you to print these confirmation emails and bring them with you when you arrive at the sanctuary.
-You will be asked on your first working day for these hard copies.
+All travel confirmation emails must have your name or email address, the dates of travel AND the amount you paid.
+We cannot accept a document that is missing nay of this information so please ensure you check everything is there before sending it.

-Travel reimbursement will be given out 2-4 weeks after your arrival.
+Travel reimbursement will be given out 2 after your arrival.